verrazzano/docs/content/en/docs/advanced/ocne-azure.md

 After the cluster resources are created, you must perform some additional steps to finish the configuration of the cluster.

 1. Install a cloud controller manager (CCM).
-A CCM is necessary when deploying cloud resources such as load-balancers.
+A CCM is necessary when deploying cloud resources such as load balancers.
 {{< clipboard >}}
 <div class="highlight">